 5) Be mindful during the rest of the day for any propensity to get caught up in your negativethoughts again.
 If this happens, reset with a mindful, balanced approach to the event.

-Dr. Emily A. Kerr is a Licensed Clinical Psychologist and owner of EK Counseling, LLC, a Denver and Broomfield therapy practice.
-With over eight years of experience treating individuals and couples, she brings her candor, humor, and motivation to each session.
-She specializes in eating disorders, body image struggles, sexuality and gender, life transitions, general anxiety, and building self-esteem.
+Dr. Emily A. Kerr is a Licensed Clinical Psychologist and owner of EK Counseling, LLC, a Denver based therapy practice.
+With over ten years of experience treating individuals and couples, she brings her candor, humor, and motivation to each session.
+She specializes in eating disorders, body image struggles, sexuality and gender, life transitions, general anxiety, sex therapy, and building self-esteem.
 If you are struggling to make a transition, or you just need extra support to create lasting lifestyle changes, please call to schedule an appointment.